Basic enterprise integration on Azure

 Although this list doesn't completely describe all security best practices, here are some security considerations that apply specifically to this architecture:

 The Azure API Management service has a fixed public IP address.
 Restrict access for calling Logic Apps endpoints to only the IP address of API Management.
-For more information, see Restrict incoming IP addresses.
+For more information, see Restrict inbound IP addresses.

 To make sure users have appropriate access levels, use role-based access control (RBAC).